HL7/davinci-crd/input/pagecontent/cards.md

 The card **SHALL** have at least one `Card.link`.
 The `Link.type` **SHALL** have a type of "absolute".

-When reasonable, an "External Reference" card **SHOULD** contain a summary of the actionable information from the external reference.
+When reasonable, an "External Reference" card **SHOULD** contain a summary of the actionable information from the external reference in the `detail` element.

 For example, this CDS Hooks [Card](https://cds-hooks.hl7.org/2.0/#cds-service-response) contains two [Links](https://cds-hooks.hl7.org/2.0/#link) - a standard and a printer-friendly version.